TC eWallet: A New Foundation for Digital Trust in Corporate Finance

 For online document signing, TC eWallet integrates with SelfieSign's AI-powered video e-signature verification, forming an ecosystem where identity-to-person binding is secured through multi-layered AI biometric authentication.

-Here's how it works.
-Every signing transaction uses SelfieSign’s video-based technology to record the complete process in real-time, capturing not just the signature but also the time and location.
+Here's how it works: Every signing transaction uses SelfieSign’s video-based e-signature technology to record the complete process in real-time, capturing not just the signature but also the time and location.
 The system then generates an encrypted, non-repudiable SVS (Selfie Video Signature) file.

 This provides enterprises with best-in-class digital trust infrastructure.